-We use hiragana to spell words of Japanese origin.
+We use hiragana to spell out words of Japanese origin.
 Although we usually write the roots of verbs and adjectives in kanji, we write their conjugations in hiragana, as well as polite forms, greetings, and particles; hiragana is the glue that connects the ideas expressed in the kanjis.

 Knowing kanas allow us to ‘read’ many mangas, but this does not mean that we’ll ‘understand’ them since, after all, they are in Japanese.
 Still, learning the kanas is a basic and huge step towards learning Japanese, and its really time well spent.